wing4ever/comp9321_asst2/README.md

 # Overview
-There are totally three services, one is about user one is about prediction according to features that user input and last one is about the relationship which user want to observe.
+There are totally three services, one is about useage statistics one is about prediction according to features that user input and last one is about the relationship which user want to observe.
 # Insatllation
 For backend you need do in the root directory: